kawsarG/first/README.md

-# first
+# first ever Git use
-this a simple web